 Angelica is a tiny village located in the state of New York.
 With a population of 709 people and just one neighborhood, Angelica is the 815th largest community in New York.
-Angelica has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Angelica has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Angelica is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Angelica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Angelica is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Angelica who work in healthcare (14.84%), sales jobs (11.72%), and management occupations (8.59%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Angelica is worth considering.

-Angelica is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Angelica doesn't have a public transportation system that people use for their commute.

-The education level of Angelica citizens is a little higher than the average for US cities and towns: 22.13% of adults in Angelica have at least a bachelor's degree.
+The citizens of Angelica are slightly better educated than the national average of 21.84% for all cities and towns, with 22.13% of adults in Angelica having a bachelor's degree or advanced degree.

 The per capita income in Angelica in 2022 was $34,039, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $136,156 for a family of four.
 However, Angelica contains both very wealthy and poor people as well.